huggingface/blog/deploy-tfserving-kubernetes.md

 you can use ones that you have [<u>built from source</u>](https://github.com/tensorflow/serving/blob/master/tensorflow_serving/g3doc/setup.md#building-from-source) as well.

-**Note**: TensorFlow Serving benefits from hardware optimizations that let it take advantage of instruction sets like [<u>AVX512</u>](https://en.wikipedia.org/wiki/AVX-512).
+**Note**: TensorFlow Serving benefits from hardware optimizations, that leverage instruction sets such as [<u>AVX512</u>](https://en.wikipedia.org/wiki/AVX-512).
 These instruction sets can [<u>speed up deep learning model inference</u>](https://huggingface.co/blog/bert-cpu-scaling-part-1).
 So, if you know the hardware on which the model will be deployed, it’s often